Muhammad Muhsin Ibrahim

 tread more maturely next time while dealing with ‘elders’.
 Or, better still,

-figure out or some of you have had a similar experience and how you handled it.
+figure out if some of you have had a similar experience and how you handled it.

-believe that that person should be the last person to call me a child.
+believe that person should be the last person to call me a child.
 He knows

 me when I am fully grown up—less than a couple of years ago.
 His wife and mine